JoonasMaanonen/CarCollectorApp/README.md

 ## What I did in the project
 - Collected a dataset of car images via Google search and crawling [autoscout24](https://www.autoscout24.com).
-- Trained a ResNet50 model to predict the model of the car.
+- Trained two Resnet50 models.
+One to predict cars' model and  one to predict its brand.
+    - Two models to investigate how different labels affect the features that the neural network learns.
 - Created a REST API to serve this deep learning model.
 - Served this API inside a docker container in render.com
 - Created a mobile app with react native, which can be used to take photos of cars and predict the cars' model.